dmh247365/redux-learn/README.md

 ### Redux is:-
 1. A state management library.
-2. Its makes creating complex applications (ie with state) easier.
+2. It makes creating complex applications (ie with state) easier.
 3. Not required in order to create a React app.
-4. Not explicitly designed to work with React, its used with other libraries and languages.
+4. Not explicitly designed to work with React, can  be used with other libraries and languages.

 ### We have React why do we need Redux?
 The React library is all about rendering content on the screen and handling user interaction.